 Between January 2011 and January 2024, 122 patients underwent hydatid cyst surgery, with a total of 194 cysts being treated.
 Among these patients, 41 were female and 81 were male.
-The mean age of the patients was 47.61 \pm 14.88 years, with a range from 18 to 79 years.
-The distribution of cyst numbers per patient was as follows: 76 patients had one cyst, 28 had two cysts, 12 had three cysts, 4 had four cysts, and 2 had five cysts.
-The mean cyst diameter was $86.86 \pm 35.65 \text{ mm}$ (ranging from 20 to 210 mm).
+The mean age of the patients was 47.61 ± 14.88 years, with a range from 18 to 79 years.
+Distribution of cyst numbers per patient was as follows: 76 patients had one cyst, 28 had two cysts, 12 had three cysts, 4 had four cysts, and 2 had five cysts.
+The mean cyst diamater was 86.86 ± 35.65 mm (ranging from 20 to 210 mm).
 In terms of cyst location, the largest cyst was found in the medial segments of the liver in 57 patients and in the lateral segments in 65 patients.
 Preoperatively, 24 patients exhibited elevated liver function test (LFT) values.
-The BLT was performed on 65 patients, while 57 patients did not undergo the test.
+The BLT was performed in 65 patients, while 57 patients did not undergo the test.
 In the BLT group, a total of 137 orifices were obliterated, compared to 63 orifices in the group without the test.
 Postoperative biliary complications were observed in 4 patients from the BLT group and in 3 patients from the group that did not receive the test.